6 tips for international students in the Netherlands

 If you are finding it hard to find accommodation, you should look at IamExpat housing page, or other rental sites like Pararius.
 Also, take a look at the tips on how to avoid getting scammed.
 Personally, I would look for accommodation in places like Zaandam, Utrecht or Haarlem, as accommodation in these cities can be a lot cheaper than Amsterdam!

-2. Be prepared for University
+2. Be prepared for university

-When I joined the UvA, I could tell straight away that it was a different kettle of fish to the university I attended in England.
+When I joined the UvA, I could tell straight away that it was a different kettle of fish from the university I attended in England.
 From the very first lecture, we were told if we missed three classes we would be removed from the course.
 The lecturers expect you to do all the reading set in the class before and if you don’t, you will quickly be left behind.

 I am not trying to put you off university in the Netherlands, but you must be prepared for what they are going to ask of you.
 Learning at the UvA was intense but thoroughly enjoyable.
 My advice: study hard and throughout the year make a note of what you enjoy studying, as this will make it easier to select a thesis topic early on.